-- The Proficiency Exam sessions take place on the day and at the time determined by the School of Foreign Languages.
-Therefore, no change in date or time can be requested due to any excuse. - All exam sessions are administered face-to-face on campus.
+- The Proficiency Exam sessions will take place on the day and at the time determined by the School of Foreign Languages.
+Therefore, no change in date or time can be requested due to any excuse. - All the exam sessions will be administered face-to-face on campus (Please visit https://ydyo.iyte.edu.tr/ for further announcements).